 6. Choose a Theme For Your Fitness Blog

-When you install WordPress, it comes with a default theme.
-A theme is simply software that dictates your blog's appearance.
-It determines the layout, colors, font styles, etc. You can swap the default theme out for something that is more visually appealing.
+When you install a WordPress website, it comes with a default theme.
+Choosing a theme is very important when learning how to start a fitness blog.
+A theme is simply software that dictates your blog’s appearance and becomes easy to use.
+It determines the layout, colors, font styles, etc. You can swap the default theme out for something more visually appealing.

-When choosing a theme for your fitness blog, you have a lot of options available to you.
-Some of them are free and others are premium WordPress themes.
-Again, stay away from the free stuff because it won't serve you well.
+When choosing a theme for your fitness blog, you have many options available to you.
+Some of them are free, and others are premium WordPress themes.
+But, again, stay away from the free stuff because it won’t serve you well.

 Free themes come with a few drawbacks.
-For instance, they lack the necessary technical support that you'll likely need as a new blogger.
-Also, some free themes have malware in them which could cause you all sorts of problems down the line.
+For instance, they lack the necessary technical support you’ll likely need as a new blogger.
+Also, some free themes have malware in them, which could cause you all sorts of problems down the line.

-Also, free themes are not easily customizable and you'll have a hard time trying to make your blog look the way you want it to.
+Also, free themes are not easily customizable and barely adaptable to your blog ideas, and you’ll have a hard time trying to make your blog look the way you want it to.

 On the other hand, choosing a premium theme comes with the following benefits: